FOR PEOPLE WITH SLEEP PROBLEMS

 You don’t have to suffer.

-Often small shifts in habits and routines can give our “internal clock” the messaging that it needs to get us back on track and get the rest that we need.
+Often small shifts in habits and routines can give your “internal clock” the messaging that it needs to get you back on track.
+CBT-i (or Cognitive Behavioural Therapy for Insomnia) is an evidence based treatment that can help you determine what you can adapt so you can get the rest that you need.

 “A good laugh and a long sleep are the best cures in the doctor’s book” ~ Irish Proverb